What is Healthy Living?

 For most people, reality gets in the way of the dream of training in the sunny park; instead they have to slouch in front of a few computer screens for 9-12 hours a day.
-And everyone knows an office colleague who grazes through an entire bag of brazil nuts insisting it’s ‘healthy eating’.
+And everyone knows an office colleague who grazes through an entire bag of Brazil nuts insisting it’s ‘healthy eating’.
 I think there is a better way to sustainably and realistically ‘eat right’ and ‘snack healthily’ in the office.
-Here are a few of my suggestions;

 1) Breakfast?
 Try 2 slices of wholewheat seeded toast with 2 sliced hard-boiled egg whites (force yourself to bin the yolks) – this provides slow-release sugars (sustaining you for longer) with good quality protein ‘fuel’.
 Both egg whites sum to a mere 34 calories but will provide you with an instant 8g protein hit – and with zero cholesterol, fat, carbs and sugar!
 With the toast added in, the whole event comes to 170 calories.